Leucos basak

-Leucos basak, the Albanian roach, Dalmatian roach or Croatian roach, is a species of is a species of freshwater ray-finned fish belonging to the family Leuciscidae, which includes daces, Eurasian minnow and related fishes.
-It is found in the Balkan Peninsula where its natural habitats are intermittent rivers and freshwater lakes.
+Leucos basak, the Albanian roach, Dalmatian roach or Croatian roach, is a species of freshwater ray-finned fish belonging to the family Leuciscidae, which includes daces, Eurasian minnow and related fishes.
+It is found in the Balkan Peninsula, where its natural habitats are intermittent rivers and freshwater lakes.

 Taxonomy

-Leucos basak was first formally described in 1843 by the Austrian ichthyologist Johann Jakob Heckel with its type locality given as Croatia.
+Leucos basak was first formally described in 1843 by the Austrian ichthyologist Johann Jakob Heckel, with its type locality given as Croatia.
 It is a species in the genus Leucos within the subfamily Leuciscinae of the family Leuciscidae.

 Etymology

 Leucos basak belongs to the genus Leucos.
 This name is derived from the Greek leukos, meaning "white".
 The genus was named by Johann Jakob Heckel.
-He did not explain why he chose this name, but it may be that it refers to the silvery colour of Squalius aula.
+He did not explain why he chose this name, but it may refer to the silvery colour of Squalius aula.
 The specific name, basak, is the Croatian common name for this species.

 Description

 Leucos basak has its dorsal and anal fins each supported by 11 soft rays.
-It can be distinguished from the other species in the genus Leucos by its moderate size, typically having a standard length between 12 and 14 cm, the absence of a mid-lateral band; the body is plain silvery in life, the peritoneal membraneis black and there are normally 36-38 pored scales on lateral line, less than the other Leucos species.
+It can be distinguished from the other species in the genus Leucos by its moderate size, typically having a standard length between 12 and 14 cm, the absence of a mid-lateral band; the body is plain silvery in life, the peritoneal membrane is black and there are normally 36-38 pored scales on the lateral line, less than the other Leucos species.
 This species has a maximum published total length of 23.3 cm.